-Brian Rodan Executive Chairman (appointed 24 June 2021) Qualifications Fellow of the Australian Institute of Mining and Metallurgy (FAusIMM) Experience Managing Director and owner of Australian Contract Mining Pty Ltd (ACM), a mid- tier contracting company that successfully completed \$1.5B worth of work over a 20 year period.
+Qualifications Fellow of the Australian Institute of Mining and Metallurgy (FAusIMM) Experience Managing Director and owner of Australian Contract Mining Pty Ltd (ACM), a midtier contracting company that successfully completed \$1.5B worth of work over a 20-year period.
 ACM was sold to an ASX listed gold mining company in 2017.
 Founding Director of Dacian Gold Limited, which purchased the Mt Morgans Gold Mine from the Administrator of Range River Gold Ltd. After it listed on the ASX in 2012 Mr Rodan was Dacian's largest shareholder.
 Executive Director of Eltin Limited.
 15-year tenure with Australia's largest full service ASX listed contract mining company with annual turnover of \$850M (+).
 Mr Rodan is currently Managing Director and Acting Executive Chairman of Siren Gold Limited (ASX: SNG) and Iceni Gold Limited (ASX: ICL).
-Darren Holden Non-Executive Director (appointed 16 December 2021) Qualifications BSc (Hons) First Class (Geology), PhD (History) explor Austra molyb local s is a pa Dr Darren Holden is a geologist with 27 years industry experience in mineral exploration and exploration technologies.
+Darren John Holden Non-Executive Director (appointed 16 December 2021) Qualifications BSc (Hons) First Class (Geology), PhD (History) Experience Dr Darren Holden is a geologist with 27 years industry experience in mineral exploration and exploration technologies.
 He has worked in North America and Australia, where he has been involved in discovery stage copper, gold, silver, molybdenum and platinum group elements deposits.
 He specialises in regional to local scale targeting using integration of geology, geophysics and geochemistry.
 He is a past Vice President of Geoinformatics/Fractal Geoscience and a former CEO of ABM Resource NL.
 Darren runs exploration advisory business GeoSpy, and cofounded successful private project generation businesses Marlee Minerals and Odette Geoscience.
 He is currently a director of Aurumin Ltd (ASX:AUN) as well as several private companies.
 Darren holds a BSc (Hons) First Class (Geology) from the University of Western Australia and a PhD (History) from the University of Notre Dame Australia.
-Darren is a Member of the Australasian Institute of Mining and

-Metallurgy (MAusIMM) and the Geological Society of Australia.
+Darren is a Member of the Australasian Institute of Mining and Metallurgy (MAusIMM) and the Geological Society of Australia.